dvdzkwsk/react-redux-starter-kit/README.md

 The primary goal of this project is to remain as **unopinionated** as possible.
 Its purpose is not to dictate your project structure or to demonstrate a complete sample application, but to provide a set of tools intended to make front-end development robust, easy, and, most importantly, fun.
 Check out the full feature list below!

+Finally, This project wouldn't be possible without the help of our many contributors, so [thank you](#thank-you) for all of your help.

 Table of Contents
 -----------------
 1. [Requirements](#requirements)